wikipathways/wikipathways.github.io/cite.md

 <h2>Citing individual pathways</h2>
 <ul>
     <li><b>To cite a specific pathway</b>, use its permalink, for example: <a href="https://www.wikipathways.org/instance/WP254">https://www.wikipathways.org/instance/WP254</a>.
 The permalink for each pathway is available from the "Share pathway" icon to the left under the pathway.
 When citing the live version of a pathway, attribution of individual contributors is not necessary since it is continuously tracked and displayed on each pathway page.</li>
-    <li><b>To cite a <i>specific version</i> of a pathway</b>, we recommend downloading the pathway as PDF (see "options" menu) and uploading it to Zenodo to generate a DOI that you can then reference in your paper.
-Alternatively, your can upload and image file or figure that you have made using WikPathways content.
+    <li><b>To cite a <i>specific version</i> of a pathway</b>, we recommend downloading the pathway as PNG from the "Download pathway as..." icon to the left under the pathway, and uploading it to Zenodo to generate a DOI that you can then reference in your paper.
+Alternatively, your can upload another image file or figure that you have made using WikPathways content.
 An example Zenodo record can be found <a href="https://zenodo.org/record/7058753#.YxowGOzMI7R" target="_blank">here</a>.
 Follow these steps:
         <ol>
             <li>Log in to <a href="https://zenodo.org/" target="_blank">Zenodo</a>.
 Accounts are free.</li>
             <li>Go to the <a href="https://zenodo.org/deposit/new?c=wikipathways" target="_blank">WikiPathways community upload page</a>.</li>
-            <li>Upload a PDF (or image) of the pathway you want to reference.</li>
+            <li>Upload a PNG of the pathway you want to reference.</li>
             <li>Complete the fields and click "Publish".</li>
         </ol>
     </li>